GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 1. local authentication using the default admin user;
 1. authentication against your Gluu Server(s) using oxd.

 Local authentication is quick and easy.
-However, for ongoing use, we recommend using Gluu's [oxd OpenID Connect client software](https://gluu.org/docs/oxd) to leverage your Gluu Server for authentication, which will provide SSO.
+However, for ongoing use, we recommend using Gluu's [oxd OpenID Connect client software](https://gluu.org/docs/oxd) to leverage your Gluu Server for authentication and single sign-on (SSO).

 ## Using default admin user